 You will take two courses: Mind, Matter and Language and Knowledge and Reality.
 You can also choose to take courses in other subjects, such as sociology and politics, that cover topics related to philosophy.

 You will start to specialise.
 You will choose six courses from a range linked to our areas of expertise.
 These include Philosophy of Time; Free Will and Moral Responsibility; Metaphysics of Mind; Themes in Epistemology; and Ancient Theories of Existence.

 You will choose another four to six courses from the wide variety available.
 You will also complete either an honours dissertation or write two extended essays on topics of your choice.

-4 Highers at AAAA (minimum) but typically 5 Highers at AAAAA (by end of S5 preferred) including Maths plus English at National 5.
+4 Highers at AAAB (first sitting) or 4 Highers at AAAA (two sittings) including Maths plus English at National 5.